IntelligentSoftwareSystems/SLAMBooster/README.md

 # README #

-This README is specific for the artifact evaluation process of PACT19 The LICENCE information need update
+This README is specific for the artifact evaluation process of PACT19.

+The LICENCE information need update.

 General information:
     Program: Slambench /home/odroid/Workspace/slambench